BitBucketsFRC4183/BitBucketsFRC4183.github.io/src/software/general_plans.md

 - 1/7 - 1/14

-  - Drive Subdivision - Responsible for learning how the current drive/odometry code works
+  - Drive Subdivision - Responsible for learning how the current drive/odometry code works **DISSOLVED**
     - Axel

-  - Shooter Subdivision - Responsible for writing preliminary code to control AND SIMULATE the shooter
+  - Shooter Subdivision - Responsible for writing preliminary code to control AND SIMULATE the shooter **FINISHED**
     - IB, Scott, Vincent, Daniel, Erin

-  - ‘Eyes’ Subdivision - Responsible for learning how the current vision code and vision infrastructure works, input all field/vision constants into code, responsible for setting up PhotonVision onto the new OrangePis once they arrive
+  - ‘Eyes’ Subdivision - Responsible for learning how the current vision code and vision infrastructure works, input all field/vision constants into code, responsible for setting up PhotonVision onto the new OrangePis once they arrive **FINISHED**
     - Louis, Titus, Therese

 - 1/14 - 1/21

-  - Odometry/Drive Subdivision - Responsible for coding drive autonomous routes based on game strategy (TBD)
+  - Odometry/Auto Subdivision- Responsible for coding drive autonomous routes.
+This week: speaker score and taxi

-  - Shooter Subdivision - Continue Work

-  - Eyes Subdivision - Set up multiple camera vision, vision filtering (intro to kalman filter)

-  - Ground Intake Subdivision - Code mechanism for ground intake to be passed through the robot
+  - Climber Subdivision- Responsible for coding climber (as an elevator) to raise and cling onto the chain

 ## What should you do first at meetings?